cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 1. The **game processing** routine will:

     * Receive separate arrays of games from the _stored-game_ channel.
-    * Compute the aggregate player infos from them.
+    * Compute the aggregate player info files from them.
 I.e. **_map_**.
     * Send the results on the _player-info_ channel.

     Also, if it detects that no more games are coming, it will close the _player-info_ channel.

 2. The **player info processing** routine will:

-    * Receive individual player info objects from the _player-info_ channel.
+    * Receive individual player info files from the _player-info_ channel.
     * Fetch the existing (or not) corresponding player info from the store.
     * Update the won and lost counts, i.e. **_reduce_**.
 Remember, here it is doing `+= k`, not `+= 1`.
     * Save it back to the store.

-    Also, if it detects that no more player infos are coming, it will flag it on the _done_ channel.
+    Also, if it detects that no more player info files are coming, it will flag it on the _done_ channel.

 3. The **main function** will: